fxboxed/eugo/content/portugal/cities/lisbon/_index.md

 tab ='Lisbon'
 type = 'cities'
 layout = 'cities'
-image = "/imgs/portugal/lis-thumb.webp"
-alt_txt = "Colorful streets of Lisbon with outdoor cafes and couples." relcanonical = "https://eugo.uk/portugal/cities/lisbon/"
+batch = "Exploring Lisbon: Culture, Food, and Fun" image = "/imgs/portugal/lis-thumb.webp" alt_txt = "Colorful streets of Lisbon with outdoor cafes and couples." relcanonical = "https://eugo.uk/portugal/cities/lisbon/"
 +++
-# Exploring Lisbon: Culture, Food, and Fun

 Lisbon, the lively capital of Portugal, is a city that offers a warm welcome to everyone, including couples, families, and older adults.